 in the Device section of the /etc/X11/XF86Config

-or /etc/X11/xorg.conf file.
+or /etc/X11/xorg.conf

 Note that this disables 2D acceleration at